 Teaching Population: Hands-on Activities

 Teaching Population is the ultimate multi-disciplinary tool to introduce students of all ages to how human population has grown and shaped the world around us.
-Its ecology, geography, anthropology, economics, biology, history, civics and real-world math all rolled into one.
+It’s ecology, geography, anthropology, economics, biology, history, civics and real-world math all rolled into one.

 The resource is fully online – no book or CD-ROM needed!
-It offers 61 of our “best of” hands-on activities for grades K-12 from several of other curriculum resources.
+It offers 61 of our “best of” hands-on lesson plans and activities for grades K-12, along with 24 student readings.
 User-friendly menus help you search for activities by grade, subject level and teaching concept.
 In addition to activity lesson plans, you’ll find supplemental materials for teachers and students that include background readings, case studies and infographics.

 After purchasing, you will receive a URL and passcode.
 Enter the site at any time to access up-to-date and classroom-ready resources.